Mixing in two-dimensional shear flow with smooth fluctuations: General relations

 where we kept the main term of the expansion of the velocity field $\bm v$ in Taylor series.
 The velocity gradient $\partial_k v_i$ in Eq. (\ref{lagrtraj2}) is a function of time, determined by the structure of the velocity field in the vicinity of the Lagrangian trajectories $\bm q_1$ and $\bm q_2$, $\bm\ell=\bm q_1-\bm q_2$.

 Further we focus on the two-dimensional dynamics.
 We examine the case where the velocity field $\bm v$ contains both the regular (deterministic) contribution and the fluctuating (random) one.
 The regular contribution is assumed to be a shear flow.
-The setup is motivated mainly by the dynamics of the coherent vortices in two-dimensional turbulence \cite{kolokolov2016structure,kolokolov2016velocity}.
-We chose the axes $X,Y$ of the reference frame to fix the shear flow velocity as $v_x=\Sigma y$, where $\Sigma$ is the shear rate.
-Then we obtain from Eq. (\ref{lagrtraj2})
+We chose the axes $X,Y$ of the reference frame to fix the shear flow velocity as $v_x=\Sigma y$, where $\Sigma$ is the shear rate which is presumed to be positive for definiteness.
+Then we obtain from Eq.~(\ref{lagrtraj2})

 where $\bm u$ is the fluctuating part of the velocity.
 Its statistical properties are assumed to be homogeneous in time and space.